phoenix-rtos/phoenix-rtos-doc/kernel/proc/overview.md

 # Process and thread overview

-This section provides information on process and thread abstractions for controlling program execution in Phoenix-RTOS.
+This section describes processes and threads.

 ## Process

-Process is the abstraction used for resource aggregation and to define the linear address space for the program execution.
+A process is a container for a program's address space and resources.
 The process linear address space is defined using address spaces.
 Each process contains set of address spaces (each of them is described by its own memory map) accessible via its linear address space.
 On MMU architectures these address spaces are accessible using paging technique and segment definitions.
 On non-MMU architectures address spaces are accessible in the process linear address space using a segment definition only (e.g. using MPU on ARM).

 ## Thread

 Thread represents the program instruction stream, and it is executed by processor concurrently with other threads.
-It means that execution of each thread is interrupted (periodically by system timer or periodically by external hardware interrupts), the processor state resulting from the thread execution is preserved, and other thread is selected for the execution.
+The scheduler interrupts threads via timer or interrupt, saves processor state, and selects the next thread.
 If a computer system is equipped with many processor cores many threads are in fact executed concurrently.
 If only single processor core is available only one thread is executed in the particular time slot.
 The execution of threads is controller by operating system scheduler, a special subprogram invoked after each thread interruption deciding what thread from the ready thread pool should be executed on current processor in the following